-An essential part of processing payments is managing payouts and when your users get their funds.
+An essential part of processing payments is managing payouts and when your sellers get their funds.

-- For customers on Flex, Finix manages and approves Settlements.
+- For Finix Flex customers, Finix manages and approves Settlements.

-For example, say one of your users has a Settlement that only contains refunds.
+For example, say one of your sellers has a Settlement that only contains refunds.
 Once the Settlement is approved, the Funding Transfer will debit funds from the user's bank account.

 When Settlements with day-to-day payments and transactions are approved, the Funding Transfer credits the user's bank account with their payout.